fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - The VM itself
 - The disks for Holding OS Data as well as we can add a disk for holding the user Data
 - The Network Interface card \[contains public and private IP addresses\]
-- And Most importantly, Network Security group(NSG)
+- And Most importantly, Network Security group(NSG).
+It acts like a firewall